flaneurette/Import-Real-World-Terrain-and-Buildings-into-Unity-3D-using-BlenderGIS-and-Blosm-/README.md

 This guide walks you through importing accurate real-world landscapes and buildings into Unity, using **BlenderGIS**, **Blosm**, and a simple Python script to align buildings perfectly with the terrain.

-Requirements: Blender, BlenderGID addon, Blosm Addon (formerly known as blender-osm)
+Requirements: Blender, BlenderGIS addon, Blosm Addon (formerly known as blender-osm)

 Credits: I wrote the manual and workflow, ChatGPT wrote the Python Script helper.
-Wishing you good luck!
+Wishing you good luck, because it's not easy!

 ---